titi0001/project-API-POO-Express-Mysql-Docker-Express/README.md

-# Projeto TrybeSmith API
+# TrybeSmith API project

-Projeto realizado durante módulo de Back-end do curso de desenvolvimento web da Trybe, Uma API RESTful para uma loja de itens medievais na qual é possível criar, visualizar, deletar e atualizar produtos, pedidos e usuários, desenvolvido com MySQL e arquitetura MSC (model-service-controller).
+Project carried out during the Back-end module of Trybe's web development course, A RESTful API for a medieval items store in which it is possible to create, view, delete and update products, orders and users, developed with MySQL and MSC architecture (model -service-controller).

 <details>
-  <summary><strong>O que foi feito</strong></summary></br>
+   <summary><strong>What was done</strong></summary></br>

-  Neste projeto desenvolvi uma API e um banco de dados para uma loja de itens medievais utilizando Typescript e Programação Orientada a Objetos(POO).
+   In this project I developed an API and a database for a medieval items store using Typescript and Object Oriented Programming (OOP).

-  Nesta aplicação, é possível realizar as operações básicas que se pode fazer em um determinado banco de dados: `CRUD`.
+   In this application, it is possible to carry out the basic operations that can be done in a given database: `CRUD`.

-  A aplicação foi desenvolvida com:
+   The application was developed with:

    - `Node.js`
    - `TypeScript`
    - `JWT`
    - `POO`
-  - `Arquitetura MSC`
+   - `MSC Architecture`
    - `docker`
    - `docker-compose`
    - `MySql`
    - `Express`;

 </details>
 <details>
-  <summary><strong>Como rodar o projeto</strong></summary></br>
+   <summary><strong>How to run the project</strong></summary></br>

-  **Com Docker:**
+   **With Docker:**

-  **:warning: Antes de começar, seu docker-compose precisa estar na versão 1.29 ou superior.
-[Veja aqui](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-docker-compose-on-ubuntu-20-04-pt) ou [na documentação](https://docs.docker.com/compose/install/) como instalá-lo.
-No primeiro artigo, você pode substituir onde está com `1.26.0` por `1.29.2`.**
+   **:warning: Before starting, your docker-compose needs to be at version 1.29 or higher.
+[See here](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-docker-compose-on-ubuntu-20-04-en) or [in the documentation](https ://docs.docker.com/compose/install/) how to install it.
+In the first article, you can replace where you are with `1.26.0` with `1.29.2`.**

 - [ ] `docker-compose up -d`
 - [ ] `docker exec -it trybesmith bash`